HHD7/Pathology-Image-Classification-Using-AI/README.md

 ### CTransPath

 CTransPath was used as a transformer-based pathology feature extractor.
 It uses a Swin Transformer architecture with a custom convolutional stem.
+The model architecture was imported from **`ctran.py`** and initialized using the `ctranspath()` function.
 It outputs a **768-dimensional feature vector** for each patch.

 The pretrained weights were loaded from: